JosieOnGit/Luniks/Stories/Misc/Questionnaire for Maria Limáida.md

 ### What strength will help your character achieve their goal?
 Maria is extremely talented and knowledgeable in the field of astronomy and spaceship/-station design and functionality.
 This enormous toolbox of skills within her mind is backed up by the incredible infrastructure that **Carbine** can supply, and ultimately, it has been the main reason that the **ARC**, **Carbine**'s and Maria's magnum opus and most prized station, could be built in the first place.
 ### What weakness will hold your character back from achieving their goal?
+*// Subject to change: While not a "weakness", the Voyage and the Call of the Void, Dreamseeker, and Echoed Immersion Acts can actively hold her back from truly focusing on her goals.* \
 Maria's introvertedness and shyness of Maria can hold her back in the short term.
 Especially when it's absolutely necessary for her to address a group, she tends to postpone the date to build up confidence, which she in return fails to gain as well.
 Next to her personality holding her back, she is also continuously dealing with *trauma* 20 years onwards from the **Álef Crisis** in **2075**, where she lost her wife to the abyss in the destructed metro system.
 She still has nightmares where she relives the experience again and again, and these traumas are holding her back from thinking properly, which becomes evident in **Routine Maintenance**.
 Lastly, she contracted *Leremkov* in **2078** while en route to **Kósfrii**, **Thórirsant**, for the installation of the *Kósfrii Domes* following the disaster of the **Spider's Web Project**.
 Even though she's had almost two decades to adjust to her gained Feline traits, these still disturb her in everyday life aboard the **ARC**.
 ### What is your character's conflict (what prevents them from achieving their goal)?
 The most apparent struggle that Maria and the rest at **Carbine** will experience becomes evident in **Routine Maintenance**, where the **Alessi Shuttles** vanish off the radar and travel to the **Cintura** system in an emergency.
 Together with the trauma that Maria experiences, she struggles to properly adapt to the situation and deal with the grimness and reality of the sight before her eyes upon the arrival of herself, her crew, through her ship, to the **Cintura** system.
 Next to this, the endless workflow that Maria goes through for her work aboard the **ARC** (Managing the **ARC** as *Control*, being present for the launch of new spaceships, but also having a role in the development of new generations of spaceships, and dealing with *Moondial's discovery of cellular life on Oceana* and the *Connection between Cisila (Platinum Halberd) and Gradient (2076)*) becomes too much for her to properly handle and manage at once, which ultimately slows down her research altogether.